Simplicity Investment Funds Review

 Summary of Simplicity Investment Funds

-- Assets: Funds invest in cash, bonds and the share market; the mix depends on the risk profile of the fund.
+- Assets: Funds invest in cash, bonds, private equity, mortgages and the sharemarket; the mix depends on the risk profile of the fund.

 - Performance: Simplicity publishes up to date performance here.

-- Our view: We believe that the investment funds represent an excellent option for anyone looking to save outside of their KiwiSaver.
+- Our view: We believe that the investment funds represent a strong offering for anyone looking to save outside of their KiwiSaver.
 The funds are largely low-risk, index fund trackers with low fees.

-- As at January 2021, over $1 billion was invested across the five investment funds.
+- As at 31 March 2023, around $3 billion was invested across five investment funds (before the launch of five more funds in April 2023).
 Based on the number of investors, there are significantly large balances which may suggest certain New Zealand 'rich' are choosing Simplicity to grow their wealth.
+The Growth Fund and NZ Share Fund are the most popular among investors.

 Our Review